2023

 The project becomes an opportunity to examine the role that racialized socioeconomic inequity, wealth inequality, and political regionality play in increased health disparities for Black Queer populations.
 In examining the Civil Rights, Queer Liberation, and HIV AIDS Awareness movements the project highlights the role and relationship that infrastructure, architecture, and place making play in justice, equity, and liberation.

-Contending the Neutrality of Public Infrastructure: How De Jure Discrimination in Policy Becomes De Facto Discrimination in Practice
+Contending the Neutrality of Public Infrastructure:

 Infrastructure has historically been designed without neutrality - continuously privileging the privileged and intentionally spoiling opportunities for increased equity or restitution to historically marginalized groups.
 In many American cities, such as Houston, the residual effects of racist and classist law and policy have been cemented into the organizational structure of infrastructure, yielding continued socio-economic disparities for residents of these communities.
+Ultimately, de jure discrimination in policy invites de facto discrimination in practice as power and social capital are less equitably distributed.

 Reinforced Racial +